This explainer was last updated April 21, 2023.

 Recent history of machines

 The overall mix of voting technologies used in the U.S. has shifted significantly over the past generation.
-In 1980, a plurality of voters used mechanical lever machines, with a significant fraction using punch cards (Figure 2).
+In 1980, a plurality of voters used hand-counted paper ballots, with a significant fraction using mechanical lever machines (Figure 2).
 Scanning technologies had only recently begun to be used; the vast majority of voters who cast their ballots on paper had those ballots counted by hand.
 (Voters listed as using “mixed” systems lived in counties that used a variety of voting technologies, usually a mix of hand-counted and scanned paper.)

-The two maps in Figure 3 illustrate how the geographic distribution of voting technologies has changed over the past generation.
-While there are exceptions, in 1980 mechanical lever machines were primarily used east of the Mississippi River, while punch cards dominated in the West.
+The two maps in Figure 3 illustrate how the geographic distribution of voting technologies has changed over the past generation, while Figure 4 depicts the most recent available data for 2020.
+While there are exceptions, in 1988 mechanical lever machines were primarily used east of the Mississippi River, while punch cards dominated in the West.
 More rural areas primarily used hand-counted paper.
-By 2016, scanned paper dominated the western U.S. while DREs dominated the East.
+By 2020, scanned paper dominated the western U.S. while DREs dominated the East.
 (Counties labeled “mixed” in the East use both hand-counted and scanned paper ballots.)
 Only a handful of very small counties continue to use hand-counted paper ballots.

 Two diametrically opposed questions frequently arise in the consideration of voting technologies: “Why is there so much reliance on computers to record and count ballots?” and “Why don’t we vote using the Internet or cell phones?”
 We’ll address the first question first.